rbentaarit/jfrog-exercise/README.md

 # jfrog-exercise

-This project consists of retrieving finding the most popular and the 2nd most popular jar (binary) file in a repository that’s part of JFrog Artifactory.
+This project consists of finding the most popular and the 2nd most popular jar (binary) file in a repository that’s part of JFrog Artifactory.

 This is a Spring BOOT REST API